in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 - Web services should be interoperable - Not platform dependent
 - Web services should allow communication over a network

-## Types of Web Services
+## Web Service Data Exchange Formats

-Facebook wants to talk to Todo Application.
+Facebook wants to talk to Todo Application
 - Facebook is built on a variety of languages - PHP is used for the front-end, Erlang is used for Chat, Java and C++ are also used.
 - Todo Application is build on Java using Spring MVC

-This is how we see the basic interaction
+You can see that Facebook and the Todo Application use different implementation technologies.
+However, we would want them to talk to each other as shown in the picture below:

 ![Image](/images/Web_Service_Basic_Interaction.png)

 Both applications should be able to understand the request and response.

 So, what formats should we use for the request and response?

-They should be standard formats so that they can be used with varied kind of platforms.
- - JSON and XML are quite popular Data Exchange formats.
+> They should be standard formats so that they can be used with varied kind of platforms.
+JSON and XML are quite popular Data Exchange formats.

+## Types of Web Services

 Not really types but a broad classification
 - SOAP
 - REST

 These are not really mutually exclusive.
 Some SOAP services can actually be RESTful.
+So, the question is:

-When does a web service become a SOAP Web service or a Restful web service?
+> When does a web service become a SOAP Web service or a RESTful web service?

 ### SOAP

 SOAP was earlier an abbreviation for Simple Object Access Protocol.
 In SOAP, the request and response are in XML format.
 However, not all types of XML are valid SOAP Requests.

 SOAP defines a standard XML format.
 We will use WSDL (Web Service Definition Language) to define the format of request xml and the response xml.

 Now lets say Facebook wants to know how to call the TODO Service?
 What should I give to the Facebook developer?

-I will give him a WSDL.
-It will explain
+I will give him a WSDL of the Todo service.
+It will explain:
 - What are the different services (operations) exposed by the server?
 - How can a service (operation) be called?
 What url to use? (also called End Point).
 - What should the structure of request xml?
 - What should be the structure of response xml?

 SOAP format defines a SOAP-Envelope which envelopes the entire document.
 - SOAP-Header (optional) contains any information needed to identify the request.
 Also, part of the Header is authentication, authorization information (signatures, encrypted information etc).
 - SOAP-Body contains the real xml content of request or response.
 - In case of error response, server responds back with SOAP-Fault.